spamsch/website/social-media/draft/development-process/development-process-slides.md

 - Provide clear scope, acceptance criteria, and tests to steer outputs
 - Developers who wield AI remain essential — and multiply their leverage

+## OpenAI cofounder Andrej Karpathy says it will take a decade before AI agents actually work

 ---

 # Stay calm: Fundamentals have not changed